 To make sure your printer is ready for sharing, in Windows XP go to the Control Panel and right click on the Printers and Faxes icon.
 Choose the 'Properties' option and if you see a tab called 'Shared' then make sure the share option is selected.

 Now we come back to encrypting your wireless network.
 I'm sure you don't want your neighbours in on your wireless signal!
 It would be fairly easy for someone to do this if your network is unencrypted.

 There are different ways you can encrypt your wireless network, such as Wired Equivalency Privacy (WEP), Media Access Control (MAC) address filtering, or WiFi Protected Access (WPA).

 Here I will tell how to set up encryption using WEP, as this is quite a common way to do it.
 In your router set up page or utility, simply enter the WEP security key and remember this key (write it down somewhere safe).

 On each computer in your wireless network, go to Control Panel in Windows and select Network Connections.
 You should see your wireless network there, and what you need to do is enter your WEP key for the network.
-If you have trouble doing this then check the manufacturer instructions, or learn more about setting up wireless network security here.
+If you have trouble doing this then check the manufacturer instructions or search around for more information on this.

 That's basically all there is to it.
 Hopefully this introduction to wireless networking has helped you understand how wireless networking works and how to set one up yourself even if you're a complete beginner.